apple/swift-openapi-runtime/README.md

 ],
 ```

-Next step depends on your use case:
+The next step depends on your use case.

+### Using Swift OpenAPI Generator for code generation

-1. Use the types from this library with your generated client and server code.
-To learn more, review the adoption guides in the [Swift OpenAPI Generator documentation][1], which explains how the packages fit together.
+The generated code depends on types from this library.
+Check out the adoption guides in the [Swift OpenAPI Generator documentation][1] to see how the packages fit together.

+### Implementing transports and middlewares

+Swift OpenAPI Generator generates client and server code that is designed to be used with pluggable transports and middlewares.

+Implement a new transport or middleware by providing a type that adopts one of the protocols from the runtime library:

+* `ClientTransport`
+* `ClientMiddleware`
+* `ServerTransport`
+* `ServerMiddleware`

-2. Implement a custom transport or middleware to extend your generated client and server.
-For client code, check out `ClientTransport` and `ClientMiddleware`.
-For server code, check out `ServerTransport` and `ServerMiddleware`.
-You can also publish your transport or middleware to allow others to use it with their generated code.
+You can also publish your transport or middleware as a Swift package to allow others to use it with their generated code.

 ## Documentation